mautic/user-documentation/docs/configuration/settings.rst

 Beanstalkd
 ----------
 The Beanstalkd transport requires a running :xref:`Beanstalkd` service and a composer dependency installed via ``composer require symfony/beanstalkd-messenger``.
-After installing the composer dependency, you can fill in the configuration as follows.
+After installing the Composer dependency, you can fill in the configuration as follows.

 .. image:: images/queue-beanstalkd.png
   :width: 600